Picking

 Example

-• 1000g of Cherries were ordered
+• 1000g of cherries were ordered.

 This information is communicated during the picking process.

-Note that a combination of hard and soft tolerance is possible.
+A combination of hard and soft tolerance is possible.

 Reasons for short-picks

-When a picking task cannot be completed fully, the user may be asked to enter reasons for the short-picks before finishing the task, if configured.
+If a picking task cannot be completed fully, the system may prompt the user to enter reasons for the short-picks before finishing the task, depending on the configuration.

-As the user is about to complete the task, they will be prompted to provide reasons for each line item that was short-picked.
-This requirement can be optional or mandatory, depending on the configuration.
+As the user is about to complete the task, they will be prompted to provide a reason for each line item that was short-picked.
+This requirement can be optional or mandatory.

 Mandatory: Before reason is selected